arduino/forum-assets/user-guide/user-guide.md

 A little courtesy and politeness goes a long way.
 Even if you think a question has been asked before, or you don't see the point of it, try to answer politely.
 Remember a lot of the posters with high post counts see the same questions every day, and they may get a bit terse if you appear not to have tried very hard to help yourself in the first place.
 You will find that if you respond in a friendly way, people will stick with you and you will almost certainly get your problem solved.
 Personal insults, rudeness and offensive language are not acceptable and will result in a ban.
 Stick to the topic.

 **Homework**
 We get a lot of questions from students wanting help with their homework.
-Such questions are generally one of 2 kinds: Questions by students who are obviously making a real effort but have got stuck; these get helpful answers, and questions from students who are obviously not making any effort at all and just want someone to do their homework for them; these usually get a lecture about students having to do their own homework and make some effort and not expecting the rest of the world to do everything for them.
+Such questions are generally one of 2 kinds: Questions by students who are obviously making a real effort but have got stuck; these get helpful answers, and questions from students who are obviously not making any effort at all and just want someone to do their homework for them; these usually get a lecture.
 By all means post homework questions when you are stuck, but make sure you've put some effort in first.

 **Thank people who help you**
 Those of us who answer questions on here are doing so for free, out of community spirit, please thank people who provide helpful answers and don't forget to give Karma as well.